Antonio Quirino: Philippine television

 Quirino established the first television station in the Philippines primarily to support the reelection campaign of his brother, President Elpidio Quirino, for the 1953 election.
 The station was DZAQ-TV of Alto Broadcasting System, a predecessor network company of ABS-CBN.
 The first telecast of DZAQ-TV was aired on October 23, 1953 and was that of a party of Antonio in which his brother, Elpídio, became the first Filipino president to appear on television, though the broadcast did not end in an appeal by Antonio for the audience to vote to reelect his brother.

 Personal life

 Quiríno was the youngest male in a brood of six children.
 In 1938, he married Aleli Aguilar De Guzman.
 The couple had seven children.
+She is the grandfather of former vice mayor of Makati and current representative Monique Lagdameo.